Legalcomplex/Legalpioneer/README.md

 ## Data Dictionary

-For a comprehensive understanding of each field within the CSV file, please refer to the `data_dictionary.md` file included in this repository.
+For a understanding of each field within the CSV file, please refer to the `data_dictionary.md` file included in this repository.
 The data dictionary outlines every column in the dataset, its data type, and a description of what each entry represents.
 Remember, 'Legal Tech' is in the eye of the beholder.
-Check the [FAQ](https://legalpioneer.org/faq) on Legalpioneer.org for a more extensive explanation.
+Check the [FAQ](https://legalpioneer.org/faq) on Legalpioneer.org for some background.

 ## Usage